Kot Addu: Location

 The city of Kot Addu is located in the southern area of Punjab province, almost at the exact center of Pakistan.
 The area around the city is a flat plain and is ideal for agriculture.
 There are two main canals (Muzaffar, and T.P. link) and eight sub-canals that cross Kot Addu, providing water from the Indus River.
 The geographical coordinates of the city, according to Google Maps, are: N 30° 28' 34" Latitude and E 70° 57' 52" longitude.
 Kot Addu is located at an average elevation of 133 meters above sea level.

 Geography and climate

 Kot Addu is located almost exactly at the geographical center of Pakistan.
 The closest major city is Multan.
 The area around the city is a flat alluvial plain and is ideal for agriculture, with many citrus and mango farms.
 There are also canals that cut across the Muzaffargarh District, providing water to farms.
-During the monsoon season, the land close to the Taunsa Barrage is usually flooded.
+During the monsoon season, the land close to the Tonsa Barrage is usually flooded.

 Kot Addu has an arid climate with very hot summers and mild winters.
 The city has experienced some of the most extreme weather in Pakistan.
 The highest recorded temperature was approximately 51 °C (129 °F), and the lowest recorded temperature was approximately −1 °C (30 °F).
 The average rainfall is roughly 127 millimeters (5.0 inches).
 Dust storms are a common occurrence within the city.